 For more cybersecurity insights in the financial services sector, check out the FCA's report.

 Do your staff know everything they need to about GDPR?
-Skillcast provides a complete digital training solution for GDPR compliance with a library of 20+ e-learning courses.
+If they need a refresher, check out our comprehensive library of 20+ GDPR elearning courses.

 80% rise in modern slavery

 There has been an increase of over 80% in the number of modern slavery cases, according to the latest figures released by the National Crime Agency.

 - In 2018, there were 6,993 reported victims (compared with 5,142 in 2017)